amolraswan/stata_workshop/session2/1_project_folder.md

 - 04_tables
 - 05_graphs

 There are numerous possible customizations here.
-For now, we will stick to the original version.
+For now, we will stick to the first structure above.
 For clarity, I have uploaded an empty sample directory [here](https://drive.google.com/file/d/1CCe124cdJ70KaEI5NTlr-9x7EzqK63Pf/view?usp=sharing).
 We will use its folder structure for illustration purpose today.